PSATRA/CS61B/README.md

 3. Find the  most appropriate abstract data type (list / set / map) that for the requirement.

+## Design Philosophy
+1. Reduction
+    1. Boil the case down to an appropriate **data structure**, like the three dog problem can be boiled down to a BST.
+    2. Boil the case down to an appropriate **algorithm**, like the process of distinguishing the dogs are actually a sort and permutation process.
+    And sort and permutation are inseparable.
 ## Exercises
 [lab1](https://sp21.datastructur.es/materials/lab/lab1/lab1): Introduction and set up